kyma-project/kyma-dashboard/docs/deployment.md

 - `release-{ENV}`: consists of steps:

-  - Build local `prepare-extensions-image` with the extensions from current environment.
-This image will be used during the next steps.
   - Build and push frontend image: `extensions.yaml` and `config.yaml` are added.
   - Build and push backend image: `config.yaml` is added.
   - Build and push local iamge: `extensions.yaml` and `config.yaml` are added.